 Providing students with a free laptop for online college courses removes a significant entry barrier.
 More students may take the leap and sign up for online courses once they know they’ll have a sophisticated mobile device to help them keep track of their coursework and study anywhere they have a few extra moments.

 Students should, however, be sure to read the fine print on the usage of the mobile device provided by an online college or university.
-Some universities require a minimum number of credits completed to keep the laptop or use the laptop for free.
+Sometimes a school with free laptops requires a minimum number of credits completed to keep the laptop or use the laptop for free.
 Not all programs include insurance or a warranty in case the computer or tablet is lost or stolen.

 What Other Help Can I Get To Get A Laptop for College?